-Group A. 2-BIP is designated for non-residential, BIP aggregators.
-There were three events called for subgroup A.2-BIP in PY 2024, across a variety of durations and start times.
-Table 3-8 summarizes the load reductions and participant weighted event temperatures for ELRP A.2-BIP sites during each event and for the average weekday event.
+Group A.2 is designated for non-residential aggregators.
+There were three events called for subgroup A.2 in PY 2024.
+Table 3-7 summarizes the load reductions and participant weighted event temperatures for ELRP A.2 sites during each event and for the average weekday event.
+In the tables, the bars show a visual comparison of the reductions that are numerically labeled on the left of the bars.

-Table 3-8: ELRP A.2-BIP Event Reductions
+Table 3-7: ELRP A.2 Event Reductions